Title IX Coordinator

 Campus Safety on the Winona Campus and Campus Security on the Twin Cities Campus are available to assist a complainant who wants to make a report to law enforcement.
 If a student or employee wishes to make a report of sexual misconduct to the local police, the student or employee should contact Campus Safety (Winona Campus) or Campus Security (Twin Cities Campus).
 Personnel in those offices will assist the student or employee in making contact with the local police.
 Staff members are available to accompany the student or employee to meetings with the local police if the student or employee so desires.
 In addition, Campus Safety on the Winona Campus, Campus Security on the Twin Cities Campus, or local law enforcement can ensure that the individual has access to appropriate medical treatment and tests, crisis counseling, information, and other support services.

 Once a report is made, the authorities will immediately commence an investigation into the circumstances surrounding the sexual assault.
 The matter may be referred to the County Attorney’s Office for a determination on whether criminal charges should be filed.
 A statue of l imitations exists for the criminal prosecution of most sexual assaults.
 Realistically, however, if too much of a delay occurs between the sexual assault and the report to the law enforcement authorities, information from the witnesses may be difficult to obtain and evidence may be destroyed.

 The university is a member of the Winona County Sexual Assault Interagency Council.
-As such, it follow the Winona County Adult Sexual Assault Response Protocol.
-VIsit the Winona County Sexual Assault Interagency Council's website for more information.
+As such, it follows the Winona County Adult Sexual Assault Response Protocol.
+Visit the Winona County Sexual Assault Interagency Council's website for more information.